jimmc/mimsrv/README.md

 to get focus into the image area.

 Use `?` or select Help from the menu to see the list of keyboard shortcuts.

+## Video

+Image listings in mimsrv can include mp4 and mpg files.
+When the client requests an image for a video file, mimsrv runs ffmpeg to extract the first frame of the video file as an image.
+The UI then overlays a white "play" icon on top of that image.
+When the user clicks the play icon, the UI client requests the video file from mimsrv.

+When the client requests an mp4 file, mimsrv directly serves it, on the assumption that it is a mp4/H.264-encoded video that modern browsers understand.
+When the client requests an mpeg file, mimsrv assumes the input file is mpeg-1 encoded, so calls out to ffmpeg to transcode it to mp4/H.264.
+It saves the transcoded file in a cache directory `.mimcache` within the directory containing the original mpeg file, so that the next request for that mpeg video file can be served quickly from the previously transcoded and cached file.

 ## About the Repository